KonstantinKlepikov/myknowlegebase/lists/crawlers.md

 - [Splash - A javascript rendering service](https://splash.readthedocs.io/en/stable/)
 - [portia](https://github.com/scrapinghub/portia) crawler with ui interface
 - [requests-html](https://github.com/psf/requests-html) This library intends to make parsing HTML (e.g. scraping the web) as simple and intuitive as possible
+- [Wikipedia](https://github.com/goldsmith/Wikipedia) is a Python library that makes it easy to access and parse data from Wikipedia

 - [Robot Framework](https://robotframework.org/) is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).